odoo/documentation/accounting/overview/main_concepts/in_odoo.rst

 * European accounting where expenses are accounted at the supplier bill.

-Odoo also have modules to comply with IFRS rules.
+Odoo has modules to comply with IFRS rules.

 Accounts Receivable & Payable
 =============================